First Folio Theatre: Performance venues

-First Folio Theatre currently performs in the Event Hall of the historic Mayslake Peabody Estate.
+First Folio Theatre performed in the Event Hall of the historic Mayslake Peabody Estate.
 Its first venue was its outdoor stage, built in 1997 and located adjacent to the beautiful Portiuncula Chapel.
 Lawn seating allowed up to 500 audience members to enjoy a picnic while they watched Shakespeare-under-the-stars.
 The second venue was First Folio's chamber theater, opened in 2004 and located in the formal library of Mayslake Hall.
 With seating for 80, this venue was used for more intimate productions.
-The third venue is the Event Hall, opened in 2008 and located in the Retreat Wing of Mayslake Hall.
-This venue seats up to 130 and is First Folio's primary indoor venue.
+The third venue was the Event Hall, opened in 2008 and located in the Retreat Wing of Mayslake Hall.
+This venue seated up to 130 and was First Folio's primary indoor venue through 2023.